The social conformity bias is such a strong influence in society that it’s impossible to understand human psychology and behaviour without it.

 On the other hand many of societies most basic institutions—government, finance, transport, education—would collapse if people didn’t conform.

-This list gives you all sorts of ways to think about your own and other people’s conformity.
+This list gives you all sorts of ways to think about your own and other people’s social conformity.

 You need to be creative to think about how these processes can help you achieve your aims, whether it’s in business, your personal life, online or elsewhere